 How We Source Our Data

-We maintain a database of ~140 accredited CRNA programs across the United States.
-Here's how we keep it accurate — and what to do if you spot something wrong.
+We maintain a database of 154 accredited CRNA programs across the United States.
+Here's how we keep it accurate, how you can check our work, and what to do if you spot something wrong.

 Where our data comes from